 She also has experience in assessing the policy context and its influence on the market for environmental services and technologies, as well as on the outlook for future environmental initiatives, regulation and legislation.
-She has delivered projects involving cost benefit analysis, impact assessment, cost efficiency assessment, legislative gap analysis, knowledge gap analysis, and the production of policy recommendations, using both desk-based and stakeholder research methods.
+She has delivered projects involving impact assessment, cost benefit analysis, legislative gap analysis, knowledge gap analysis, and the production of policy recommendations, using both desk-based and stakeholder research methods.

-Chiarina has conducted extensive research into marine and land based litter, and co-authored a number of reports on its impacts and potential solutions.
-Over the past year she has spoken at several meetings and discussion groups on the subject.
-She has most recently worked with DG Environment on a project on the mitigation of marine debris from sea-based sources and primary microplastics.
-This involved the development and cost benefit analysis of future implementation scenarios for the collection of waste generated by ships as well as methods for reducing fishing waste in the sea.
+Chiarina has conducted extensive research into marine and land-based litter, and co-authored a number of reports on its impacts and potential solutions.
+Over the past years she has spoken at many meetings and discussion groups on the subject.

 Other litter related work includes:

-- designing a methodology for the monitoring of litter reaching the freshwater aquatic environment and its sources and pathways for the Clean Europe Network;
+- Assessing methodologies for the monitoring of litter reaching the freshwater aquatic environment and its sources and pathways for the Clean Europe Network;

-- assessing the direct and indirect costs of litter in Scotland for Zero Waste Scotland, Keep Britain Tidy, Keep Northern Ireland Beautiful and WRAP; and,
+- Assessing the direct and indirect costs of litter for Zero Waste Scotland, Keep Britain Tidy, Keep Northern Ireland Beautiful and WRAP; and,